Story by Sean Connolly. Photos courtesy of Life Today.

 The key, says Ivereigh, is not simply Francis’s openness to building friendships across denominations, but the fact that Francis is charismatic.
 “All Catholic charismatics should now be saying that this is a charismatic pope—he is.
 And that’s why Copeland and Robison and these others are responding to Francis.
 They’re saying, look, this guy is a man of the Spirit.
 He is a Spirit-filled pope responding to the promptings of the Holy Spirit and discerning that this is the moment, the kairos, and that he must do what he can to bring this about.”

-This miracle of unity began with something small: a private video message that become public.
+This miracle of unity began with something small: a private video message that became public.
 It fueled a coming together of Tony’s evangelical and Pentecostal friends with his Catholic friend Francis while sweeping in hundreds of thousands of others through a 21st century spiritual agent—YouTube.
 For it to grow larger still requires something even more profound, the fulfillment by the Spirit of an ancient spiritual promise: “Unless a grain falls into the earth and dies, it remains just a single grain; but if it dies, it bears much fruit.”

 This article also appears on The Anchoress.